-Addictive love is tense, stressful, and combative.
+Addictive love is tense, dramatic, stressful, and combative.

 Healthy love is being satisfied with the partner we have.
 And willing to grow together and battle life's hardships as a team.

 Addictive love is always looking for more or better.
 It is unfaithful, it is demeaning.

-The reason I talked about healthy love vs addicted love is because often people that have a hard time having and maintaining personal boundaries find themselves in dysfunctional relationships.
+The reason I talked about healthy love vs addicted love is that often people that have a hard time having and maintaining personal boundaries find themselves in dysfunctional relationships.
 Mentioning the differences helps one determine if they have personal boundaries, or are codependent.

 As you develop your boundaries you will get a sense of the roles played by family and others.
 You will learn to respect yourself and others.
 You stop abusing yourself, and you don't use or abuse others or allow them to use or abuse you.
-You stop feeling like you need to control, or be controlled by others.
-You put down the responsibility for other people, which in reality was never yours to begin with.
+You stop feeling like you need to control or be controlled by others.
+You put down the responsibility for other people, which in reality was never yours, to begin with.
 You develop a clear sense of your rights and those of others.
 Your territory becomes respected.
 You listen and trust yourself.
 You learn what feels good, what does not, what is yours, and what is not.
 You also learn what you are willing to lose.

-At first these steps may feel foreign or odd.
+At first, these steps may feel foreign or odd.
 You may feel guilty and bad for saying no, or not being available to others as you always have been.
-You may struggle with sticking to your guns.
+You may struggle with "sticking to your guns".
 It should be a sign that the more you feel this way, the more you've probably needed some lines drawn for quite some time.